R-Guglin/Greenhouse-Notion-API/README.md

 # Greenhouse-Notion-API
 Executable files for the API.
+See README.pdf for full instructions.